 In order to succeed in the long run, it is vital for a business to maintain a disciplined workforce.
 If you don’t have people on your team follow your orders relentlessly, your business will suffer the consequences.
 As vital as it is, you don’t want to come on too strong.
 You will not be able to maintain workplace discipline just by shouting at your employees and taking hard measures.
 You will quickly lose the respect of your staff and it would defeat the purpose entirely.

-Here are 8 ways to maintain discipline in your office while maintaining the respect of your employees:
+Here are 8 ways to maintain workplace discipline in your organization while maintaining the respect of your employees: